 Lease revenue includes rents that each tenant pays in accordance with the terms of its respective lease reported evenly over the non-cancelable term of the lease.
 Most of our leases contain rental increases at specified intervals.
 We recognize such revenues on a straight-line basis.
 Deferred rent receivable in the accompanying consolidated balance sheet includes the cumulative difference between lease revenue, as recorded on a straight-line basis, and rents received from the tenants in accordance with the lease terms, along with the capitalized above-market in-place lease values of certain acquired properties.
 Deferred rent liability in the accompanying consolidated balance sheet includes the capitalized below-market in-place lease values of certain acquired properties.
 Accordingly, we determine, in our judgment, to what extent the deferred rent receivable applicable to each specific tenant is collectible.
 We review deferred rent receivable, as it relates to straight line rents, on a quarterly basis and take into consideration the tenant's payment history, the financial condition of the tenant, business conditions in the industry in which the tenant operates and economic conditions in the geographic area in which the property is located.
 In the event that the collectability of deferred rent with respect to any given tenant is in doubt, we record an allowance for uncollectible accounts or record a direct write-off of the specific rent receivable.
-We incurred \$0.4 million and \$0.2 million in deferred rent write offs during each of the years ended December 31, 2021 and 2020, respectively.
-No such reserves or direct write offs were recorded during the year ended 2019.
+We incurred \$0.4 million, \$0.4 million, and \$0.2 million in deferred rent write offs during each of the years ended December 31, 2022, 2021, and 2020, respectively.